Glenn Mercer: History

 In July 2008, The Feelies reunited for a series of concerts at Battery Park (with Sonic Youth) and Maxwell's.

 In 2011, The Feelies released their first record in 20 years entitled Here Before on the Bar None Records label.
 Mercer wrote or co-wrote all 13 new songs.
 In 2017, The Feelies released "In Between" on Bar None Records.

 Starting in 2019, Mercer began performing a series of concerts entitled "Hazy Cosmic Jive", a tribute to the mid-1970s experimentation of David Bowie, Brian Eno, Roxy Music, Marc Bolan and others, with Richard Barone of The Bongos.
 Joining on drums and bass were Dave Weckerman and Bob Torsello.

-Mercer currently resides in Haledon, New Jersey with his wife.
-He has two grown children.
+Mercer currently resides in Haledon, New Jersey, with his wife.
+He has two children.